jubianchi/jsimple/README.md

 ```

 The `Inject` decorator will create a Proxy around the annotated class so that when it's instanciated it will automatically fetch
-its dependencies through Jsimple.
+its dependencies through jsimple.

-**Note that using `Inject` applies a Proxy on the class itself so even when you instanciate it by hand, it will try to fetch its dependencies through Jsimple:**
+**Note that using `Inject` applies a Proxy on the class itself so even when you instanciate it by hand, it will try to fetch its dependencies through jsimple:**

 ```js
 "use strict";